 A cardigan can be cute if it’s intentionally slouchy, but not if it’s simply oversized.
-If you do wear a slouchy cardigan, make sure it works for your body type, and that you are wearing something form-fitting underneath.
+If you do wear a slouchy cardigan, I recommend wearing something more form-fitting underneath.
 Also, wear the cardigan so that it frames the outfit rather than covering it.

-I didn’t think I was going to love this oatmeal cardigan when it arrived in the mail, but when I threw it on over my favorite t-shirt and cropped skinnies, I found that the slouchy style works because it sits back and allows the rest of the outfit to show — kind of like the cocoon cardigans above.
+I didn’t think I was going to love this oatmeal cardigan when it arrived in the mail, but when I threw it on over my favorite t-shirt and cropped skinnies, I found that the slouchy style works because it sits back and allows the rest of the outfit to show.

 It also helps that it’s also not super long.
-I think this just-below-the-hip-length tends to be the most flattering on me.
+I think this just-below-the-hip-length tends to be the most flattering on me personally.

 #8.
 Don’t ignore the rear view.

-Right now the long, straight cardigans are having a moment, but make sure to look at the rear view before deciding to purchase one.
+The long, straight cardigans are having a moment right now, but make sure to look at the rear view before deciding to purchase one.
 They may look okay from the front, but if you turn around, they can go terribly wrong.

 This yellow cardigan is longer than my ideal length, but because of the fine-gauge ribbed knit, it follows the lines of my body without adding a ton of visual weight, so I think it works.
 Also, the side slits help.